katebonner/challenge-2/README.md

 ## Usage

-This project can be used as refrence when creating your own portfolio.
+This project can be used as refrence when creating your own portfolio to accomplish the following visual and structural tasks:

+* Adding a favicon
+* Creating css media queries to adapt to different screen widths
+* Linking multiple html pages together in a closed loop
+    * Note: I present two versions of navigation (the first is commented out)
+* Using flexbox on linked images

 ![about me page](./README-images/about.png)

+* Embedding an iframe object -- note: this iframe links to a p5.js project that generates text for any given cursor path

 ![work page](./README-images/work.png)

+* Linking a silent video to play on loop for any OS

 ![contact me page](./README-images/contact.png)

+* Linking to an email with a pre-populated subject field

 ## Credits